lukasbeuster/throwing_shade/README.md

 	•	For tree detection scripts: activate segment_trees
 	•	For shade simulation & analysis: activate throwing_shade

-⚡️ Tip

-Keep environments separate to avoid conflicts.
-Use conda if you prefer.

-⸻

-Add both requirements_trees.txt and requirements.txt to this repository.

 ## ⚙️ Core Workflows — Quick How-To